zahrakhoshdel/bmi_calculator/README.md

 # BMI Calculator Flutter

-A flutter app to calculate BMI

 > **BMI Calculator** is a **Body Mass Index(BMI)** calculator app developed with **[Flutter](https://github.com/flutter/flutter)**.
-Currently, the BMI is calculated using **Metric** units.
+Currently, the BMI is calculated using **Metric** units. **BMI** is an index calculated with the help of the **height** and **weight** of a person which categorieses him or her to different groups like **healthy, over weight, under weight, etc.** as per the standard guidelines and research.

+With this application, you can use it to assess wheter you are at the ideal weight according to your height.
+And depending on this result, you can know if you are at the ideal wight, below or above.

 ## Table of Contents